 Brown sugar is a classic Demerara substitute.
 It's got that rich molasses flavor we all love.

-Brown sugar is slightly more moist and soft compared to Demerara’s crunchy crystals.
+Brown sugar is slightly more moist and soft compared to Demerara's crunchy crystals, thanks to its higher molasses content.
 It gives baked goods that deep, warm flavor.

 We've tested it in cookies, cakes, and sauces, and the results are consistently fantastic.
 Perfect for adding a little extra chewiness to your cookies.

-For those looking for more options, check out alternative to brown sugar.
+For those looking for more options, check out brown rice syrup swaps for sweetening.

 Simple, reliable, and always in our pantry.